dudosya/invtx-hackathon/reposcribe.md

 ### Output Structure

-After running, the script populates the `processed_output` directory with a clean, model-ready structure.
+After running, the script populates the `output` directory with a clean, model-ready structure.
 The image and label files share the same base name for easy pairing during training.

 ```
-data/
+root/
-└── processed/
+└── output/
     ├── images/
     │   ├── document1_page_1.jpg
     │   ├── document1_page_2.jpg